-In book shops science fiction is usually cordoned off in its own little ghetto, which many people seem to regard as the exclusive preserve of Comic Boy Guy.
-In reality science fiction is as varied in content, quality and style as any other kind of fiction.
-I’m not sure that it is even a single genre in any real sense.
-I certainly resent the common assumption that ‘science fiction’ and ‘literature’ are mutually exclusive categories.
-They are overlapping circles in a Venn diagram.
+In book shops science fiction is usually cordoned off in its own little ghetto, which many people I know seem to regard as the preserve of Comic Boy Guy.
+But science fiction is simply a form of fiction where some aspect of the world is different from the world we know and there is no particular reason whey it should not be as varied in content, quality and style as any other kind of fiction.
+It’s a pack of playing cards which can be used to play many different kinds of game.

-I think too that it’s a mistake to think of science fiction and fantasy as specialist sidelines and of naturalistic fiction as the mainstream.
+It’s also a mistake to think of science fiction and fantasy as sidelines and of naturalistic fiction as the mainstream.
 The early classics of literature were what we would now call fantasy (think of the Odyssey, Beowulf, the Icelandic Sagas).
 Naturalistic fiction is a relatively modern invention: a very specialist subgenre of fantasy which, although it is really ‘made up’, nevertheless mimics real life.

-Science fiction, I think, is a modern kind of fantasy: fantasy for an age in which we don’t believe in magic.
+Science fiction is a modern kind of fantasy: fantasy for an age in which we don’t believe in magic.
 Or rather for an age in which we actually can do magic (fly through the air, talk to machines, send pictures to the far side of the world, sew the living heart of one person into the body of another…)

 My books and stories